msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 </center>

-:sparkles: **Attention mechanism takes a linear combination of all the encoder hidden states** {: .red}
+**Attention mechanism takes a linear combination of all the encoder hidden states** {: .red}